-Now that we have look at snapshot of Cost Accounting vs Management Accounting key differences, let us understand each one of them in detail.
+Now that we look at a snapshot of Cost Accounting vs. Management Accounting’s key differences, let us understand them in detail.

 What is Cost Accounting?

-Cost accounting comes down to two words – “cost” and “accounting”.
+Cost accounting comes down to “cost” and “accounting.”

-First, let’s understand what “cost” is.
-Then we will look at “accounting”.
+So first, let’s understand what “cost” is.
+Then we will look at “accounting.”

 What is “cost”?

-Cost is an expense incurred to a particular unit.
-In other way, cost is what the business sacrifices in order to produce one unit of product.
+Cost is an expense incurred by a particular unit.
+In another way, the cost is what the business sacrifices to produce one product unit.

 What is “accounting”?

-Accounting is the art and science of recording, classifying, summarizing, and analysing inputs to make a sense of the information related to financial, management, or cost.
+Accounting is the art and science of recording, classifying, summarizing, and analyzing inputs to make sense of the information related to financials, management, or cost.

 What is “cost accounting”?

-Cost accounting is the art and science of recording, classifying, summarizing, and analysing costs to help management make prudent business decisions.
+Cost accounting is the art and science of recording, classifying, summarizing, and analyzing costs to help management make prudent business decisions.

 Functions of Cost Accounting

-There are basically three functions of cost accounting –
+There are three functions of cost accounting –

 - Cost control: The first function of cost accounting is to control the cost within the budgetary constraints management has set for a particular product or service.
 This is important since management allocates limited resources to particular projects or production processes.

 - Cost reduction: Cost computation helps the company reduce costs on projects and processes.
-Reduction in costs means more profits since the margin will naturally increase.
+A reduction in costs means more profits since the margin will naturally increase.

 Direct costs & indirect costs

-Understanding these two types of costs is important since we would be using these costs in computation of cost of sales per unit for a particular product.
+Understanding these two types of costs is important since we would be using these costs to compute the cost of sales per unit for a particular product.

 Fixed Costs, Variable Costs, & Semi-variable Costs

 In semi-variable costs, both components are present.
-Semi-variable costs are the combination of fixed costs and variable costs.
-Let’s say that you pay $1000 per month as fixed salary to all your workers and the workers who produce more than 50 units of toys every month, they get an additional $5 for every additional unit produced.
-This sort of wages will be called semi-variable wages.
+Semi-variable costs are a combination of fixed costs and variable costs.
+For example, you pay $1000 per month as a fixed salary to all your workers, and the workers who produce more than 50 units of toys every month get an additional $5 for every additional unit produced.
+These sorts of wages will be called semi-variable wages.

 Cost Accounting Statement – Example and Format

 Cost accounting is much more than a cost statement.
-But still, cost statement will give us an idea about how to compute cost of sales per unit for a particular product –
+But still, the cost statement will give us an idea about how to calculate the cost of sales per unit for a particular product –

-MNC Factory has the following information and from the below-furnished information, you need to calculate per unit cost of sales.
+MNC Factory has the following information, and from the below-furnished information, you need to calculate the per-unit cost of sales.

 - Purchases during the period: $145,000.